 Fish risotto and chocolate parfait

-Beautiful location, modern menu and exquisite experience.
+Beautiful location, modern menu, and exquisite experience.
 Worth the splurge.

 Price: €€€€ (lunch menu available)

-Speciality try: Portuguese specialities, fusion food, vegetarian dishes
+Specialty: Portuguese fusion food, vegetarian dishes

 Ti-Natércia

-Different experience that is not for everyone.
+A different experience that is not for everyone.
 Aunt Natércia will cook you the best Portuguese dishes while she screams, complains and bosses you around, you might be sceptical, but it’s something that you won’t find anywhere else.

 Price: €

-Speciality: codfish in any possible way
+Specialty: codfish in any possible way

 Baia do Peixe